 Rafael Soldi’s A moon, a peephole, an explosion, or a flashing memory features photographs, a handwritten text installation, and an EKG made from 2009 through 2023.
 The exhibition’s title comes from a written piece called The Sun Will Set in the Same Place, from Soldi’s book, Imagined Futures, and a black-and-white photograph of what appears to be a brilliant, radiating orb.
 When Soldi witnessed the sunset over the Pacific Ocean in Seattle, he recalled regularly seeing the same sight as a child in Peru.
 This realization struck Soldi with a wave of nostalgia and a desire to reconcile his feelings about his home country.
 This exhibition draws from other elements of Soldi’s book, such as grief surrounding the futures abandoned after immigrating, social violence enacted on queer bodies, and the fluidity between Spanish and English.
 Driven by the artist’s queer and Peruvian identity, Soldi’s work explores “states of in-betweenness”, especially within language.
 His art offers insight into borderlands, immigrant identity, and a rich metaphor for queer experience.

-Sponsored by: Illinois Art Station, Latin American and Latina/o Studies Program
+Sponsored by: University Galleries in collaboration with the Latin American and Latina/o Studies Program

 Conversando Entre Nosotros: Mi Mama, Mis Amistades, Mi Comunidad: The Representation of Mental Health Support in Latinx/e Youth Literature & Culture with Edcel Cintron-Gonzalez